containers/podman/docs/source/markdown/podman-pod-create.1.md

   - *host*: run in the user namespace of the caller.
 The processes running in the container will have the same privileges on the host as any other process launched by the calling user (default).

   - *keep-id*: creates a user namespace where the current rootless user's UID:GID are mapped to the same values in the container.
-This option is ignored for containers created by the root user.
+This option is not allowed for containers created by the root user.

   - *nomap*: creates a user namespace where the current rootless user's UID:GID are not mapped into the container.
-This option is ignored for containers created by the root user.
+This option is not allowed for containers created by the root user.

 #### **--volume**, **-v**[=*[[SOURCE-VOLUME|HOST-DIR:]CONTAINER-DIR[:OPTIONS]]*]